The Mahler measure of exact polynomials in three variables: The Beilinson regulator map

 \subsection{Deligne cohomology}

-Deligne cohomology of a smooth complex algebraic variety is firstly introduced by Deligne in 1972, it is given by the hypercohomology of
+Deligne cohomology of a smooth complex algebraic variety $X$ is firstly introduced by Deligne in 1972, it is given by the hypercohomology of

-where $d$ is the dimension of $X$ and $\Omega_X^j$ is the sheaf of holomorphic $j$-forms on $X$ which is placed in degree $j+1$.
-Burgos \cite{Bur97} showed that this hypercohomology can be the cohomology of a single complex.
-Let us recall briefly Burgos' construction (see \cite{Bur97}, \cite{BZ}).
+where the constant sheaf $\Zbb(n) := (2\pi i)^n \Zbb$ is placed in degree 0 and $\Omega_X^j$ is the sheaf of holomorphic $j$-forms on $X$ placed in degree $j+1$.
+Burgos \cite{Bur97} then showed that this hypercohomology can be the cohomology of a single complex.
+Let us recall briefly Burgos' construction (see \cite{Bur97}, \cite{BZ20}).